-a) when an assessment is carried out during a limited time span, such as when formulating requirements and assessing systems for acquisition purposes, conducting acceptance testing as part of the commissioning process, or as part of a certification procedure.
-Any one of these types of assessment is referred to as an evaluation; b) when an assessment is needed as an ongoing supervision process, throughout the lifetime of a system, in order to validate contracted service levels, to identify fraud or malfunction, or to support ongoing maintenance and performance improvement processes.
+- part of the commissioning process, or as part of a certification procedure.
+Any one of these types of assessment is referred to as an evaluation; - b) when an assessment is needed as an ongoing supervision process, throughout the lifetime of a system, in order to validate contracted service levels, to identify fraud or malfunction, or to support ongoing maintenance and performance improvement processes.
 This type of assessment is referred to as monitoring.

-NOTE 1 Definitions and metrics proposed in this part of ISO/TS 17444 are intended for both situations.
+NOTE 1 Definitions and metrics proposed in this document are intended for both situations.

-The following are not covered by this part of ISO/TS 17444.
+The following are not covered by this document.

-- This part of ISO/TS 17444 does not propose specific numeric performance bounds, or average or worstcase error bounds in percentage or monetary units.
-Those decisions are left to the Toll Charger (or to agreements between Toll Charger and Service Provider), while providing a way to be sure that there is a consistent framework for describing system requirements when writing Request for proposals, for system comparisons during acquisition, for test results, for Service Level Agreements, and ongoing (postdeployment) performance monitoring. - This part of ISO/TS 17444 does not consider the evaluation of the expected performance of a system based on modelling and measured data from trial at another place. - This part of ISO/TS 17444 does not consider the specification of a common reference system which would be required for comparison of performance between systems. - This part of ISO/TS 17444 does not specify metrics on parts of tolling systems other than the charging process chain, such as: - enforcement system; - security measures. - This part of ISO/TS 17444 does not cover metrics on parts of the charging processing chain which are considered an internal matter of one of the interoperability partners: - equipment performance, e.g. for on-board equipment, road-side equipment or data centres such as signal range, optical resolution or computing system availability; - position performance metrics: The quality of data generated by position sensors is considered as an internal aspect of the Front End.
+- This document does not propose specific numeric performance bounds, or average or worst-case error bounds in percentage or monetary units.
+Those decisions are left to the Toll Charger (or to agreements between Toll Charger and Service Provider), while providing a way to be sure that there is a consistent framework for describing system requirements when writing Request for proposals, for system comparisons during acquisition, for test results, for Service Level Agreements, and ongoing (post-deployment) performance monitoring. - This document does not consider the evaluation of the expected performance of a system based on modelling and measured data from a trial at another place. - This document does not consider the specification of a common reference system which would be required for comparison of performance between systems. - This document does not specify metrics on parts of tolling systems other than the charging process chain, such as: - enforcement system; - security measures. - This document does not cover metrics on parts of the charging processing chain which are considered an internal matter of one of the interoperability partners: - equipment performance, e.g. for on-board equipment, road-side equipment or data centres such as signal range, optical resolution or computing system availability; - position performance metrics: The quality of data generated by position sensors is considered as an internal aspect of the Front End.
 It is masked by correction algorithms, filtering, inferring of data and the robustness of the Charge Object recognition algorithms.

-Even though some of these aspects have a direct impact on charging performance, they are not considered explicitly in this part of ISO/TS 17444.
+Even though some of these aspects have a direct impact on charging performance, they are not considered explicitly in this document.

 NOTE 2 While the Front End interface is considered as internal to the Toll Service Provider domain of responsibility, it is still covered by metrics.
-There are two reasons for this exception: firstly a set of standards [ISO/TS 17575 (all parts)] exists on this interface and secondly the information exchanged on this interface is also part on the TSP-TC interface (ISO 12855) and therefore metrics are needed.
+There are two reasons for this exception: firstly, a set of standards [ISO 17575 (all parts)] exists on this interface, and secondly, the information exchanged on this interface is also part on the TSP-TC interface (ISO 12855) and therefore metrics are needed.